Reckoning (TV series): Production

+Release

+The series was released on the Netflix streaming service on 1 May 2020.

 Reception

 Film critic John Serba, questioned the originality of the show saying "It just doesn't offer enough original fodder to lure us into a 10-episode binge."
 Serba concludes his review describing how "the premise is too contrived and the characters too familiar to render it more than just another rote serial killer story."